-Unlike some cities, Houston isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Houston are a mix of both white- and blue-collar jobs.
-Overall, Houston is a city of sales and office workers, professionals and service providers.
-There are especially a lot of people living in Houston who work in office and administrative support (12.01%), sales jobs (10.17%) and management occupations (8.16%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Houston is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Houston is a city of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Houston who work in office and administrative support (12.01%), sales jobs (10.17%), and management occupations (8.16%).

 Also of interest is that Houston has more people living here who work in computers and math than 95% of the places in the US.

-The overall education level of Houston citizens is substantially higher than the typical US community, as 29.80% of adults in Houston have at least a bachelor's degree, and the average American community has 21.84%.
+The education level of Houston citizens is substantially higher than the typical US community, as 29.80% of adults in Houston have at least a bachelor's degree.

 The per capita income in Houston in 2010 was $27,938, which is upper middle income relative to Texas and the nation.
 This equates to an annual income of $111,752 for a family of four.
 However, Houston contains both very wealthy and poor people as well.

 Houston is an extremely ethnically-diverse city.
 The people who call Houston home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Houston residents report their race to be White, followed by Black or African-American.
 Houston also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 43.89% of the city’s residents.
-Important ancestries of people in Houston include German, English and Irish.
+Important ancestries of people in Houston include English, Irish, French , and Italian.

 Foreign born people are also an important part of Houston's cultural character, accounting for 28.39% of the city’s population.